abhithombare45/Projects/fitness_tracker/README.md

 Create and activate an anaconda environment and install all package versions using `conda install --name <EnvironmentName> --file conda_requirements.txt`.
 Install non-conda packages using pip: `pip install -r pip_requirements.txt`.

 #### References
-The original code is associated with the book titled "Machine Learning for the Quantified Self" authored by Mark Hoogendoorn and Burkhardt Funk and published by Springer in 2017.
+The original code is associated with the book titled "*Machine Learning for the Quantified Self: On the Art of Learning from Sensory Data*" authored by Mark Hoogendoorn and Burkhardt Funk and published by Springer in 2017.
 The website of the book can be found on [ml4qs.org](https://ml4qs.org/).